rasendubi/blog/content/blog/literate-config/index.md

 ### Prose

-The main proposition of literate programming is that it makes programs understandable by weaving them with prose/documentation.
+The central proposition of literate programming is that it makes programs understandable by weaving them with prose/documentation.

-The thing is… I don't actually read my prose---I don't need to.
+The thing is, I don't actually read my prose---I don't need to.

 Is it even useful for other people?
 I don't know really.